HB-GSI/CSPP/README.txt

 - Create a project specific copy of "CS++.lvproj" ( or "CS++-Linux.lvproj")
   - or add CS++CoreContent.vi into your own LabVIEW project.
 You can drag the desired libraries from the dependencies into your virtual project folder structure.
 - You need to create your project specific CS++.ini-file, like "CSPP_Core.ini" containing samples of all classes and actors, etc.
-- You need to create and deploy your project specific shared Variable libraries.
+- You need to create and deploy your project specific shared variable libraries.
   - Sample shared variable libraries should be available on disk in the corresponding package folder.
-  - If you plan to used process variables on Linux, you need to configure the DataSocket-Server on a Window-PC first.
+  - If you plan to used process variables on Linux, you are restricted to DataSocket and you need to configure the DataSocket-Server on a Window-PC first.
 - Run your project specific "CS++Main.vi"
   - Concatenate the desired Content.vi's, at least _CS++CoreContent.vi_ or _CS++CoreContent-Linux.vi_ , to the _Launch CS++StartActor.vi_ before execution.